 The disciples struggle to keep their boat from capsizing.
-Finally, as a last ditch effort, turn to Jesus in anger, crying out, “Teacher, don’t you care that we are going to drown?”
-As they look to Him, they find Him sleeping on a cushion, in the back of the boat.
+Finally, as a last-ditch effort, turn to Jesus in anger, crying out, “Teacher, don’t you care that we are going to drown?”
+As they look at Him, they find Him sleeping on a cushion, in the back of the boat.
 When we finally turn to Jesus, we too angrily cry out, “Lord, don’t you care?”
 As we look to Him, we find Him resting.
 We wonder, “How can He rest at a time like this?”
-Many of us had experiences we can share, but there were times that there was no one around us who care d for us.
+Many of us had experiences we can share, but there were times when there was no one around us who cared for us.
 No one to turn to, yet Jesus was even nearer than we thought.

 We know that we need to trust Jesus, but practically, how do we do that when we’re being tossed about?
 Trusting in God means: seeking Him, entering into His rest, and trusting in His Word.
 Our faith requires action.

 - Faith seeks God in all things at all times.
 In Matthew 11:28, Jesus was very specific in telling those who were heavy-laden and overburdened to come to Him.
 If we’re experiencing fear and doubt, it’s because we’re not trusting God.
 We can’t trust Him in some things and not in others.
 There’s no such thing as God being almost sovereign.

 If our situation needs a miracle, then we must realize that God is the only One that can perform that miracle.
 We must go to Him in prayer, casting all our cares on Him, and trust that He will handle it all, in His way, in His timing, which is always perfect.
 We must stop “labouring,” denying Him and start trusting.